specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 ## Some common pitfalls

-The concept of Bounded Contexts needs to be functionally oriented, not organizationally oriented.
+The concept of Domains & Bounded Contexts needs to be functionally oriented, not organizationally oriented.
 This simple yet essential statement must be remembered: organizations change, but functionality doesn't.
+We are enforcing a Data model.

 Moreover, given that this is the foundation of our data model, topic naming should never reflect infrastructure.
 For instance, a name like `acme.us-east1.blah.blah.blah` is inappropriate.
 This is because infrastructure and data models are separate concerns.
 Consequently, such naming conventions imply that data cannot be migrated between regions or environments without necessitating a rewrite or mapping.